suneelbvs/ac-bo-hackathon.github.io/_projects/project-28-chihuahuas.md

 References:

--O. Anatole von Lilienfeld and Kieron Burke.
+1. Anatole von Lilienfeld and Kieron Burke.
 “Retrospective on a decade of machine learning for chemical discovery”.
 In: Nature Communications 11.1 (Sept.
 2020).
 DOI: 10.1038/s41467- 020- 18556- 9.
 URL: https:
 //doi.org/10.1038/s41467-020-18556-9.